 - See all vegan Raw recipes on TSV!

 RAW VEGGIE CHILI

-- 3 cups tomatoes (I used roma and grape)
+- 3 cups tomatoes, diced (I used grape)

 - 1 small red bell pepper (orange would be great too), diced